 For some pupils more specific, target led, small group or individual work will be needed to support their progress in school.
 This may involve working with a teacher, teaching assistant or other professional for example a speech therapist.
 This additional support may take place in or out of the classroom depending on the needs of all pupils.
 If your child has an Education, Health and Care Plan (EHC Plan) or has specific needs which require specialist intervention their provision will be planned and reviewed through a person centred review meeting to inform the Annual Review of their EHCP or their SEN Support Review, held annually.
 This meeting will be centred around your child and planning the outcomes for their provision and progress.
 It will be an opportunity to share your child's successes, likes and dislikes as well as their progress in school and an opportunity to plan for the future.
 The annual meeting will be attended by you, school staff and any other professionals working with your child (these meetings can be held at more regular intervals if needed).
+If you need to request changes to the wording within an EHCP or to the amendments or changes that have been made during a review you are able to contact your child's allocated Assessment and Reviewing Officer (ARO) or the SEND team via Somerset Direct 0300 123 2224.
 Current interventions used at Oaklands Community Primary School: Follow the link below to view our provision map.
 The provision available may vary dependent on the needs of individuals, groups, the whole class and current staff training.

-Pupils with medical needs:

-If your child has a medical condition you will be invited to meet with the Inclusion Leader before your child starts and thereafter at regular intervals to write/review a medical healthcare plan and/or Critical Healthcare Notice.
+Pupils with medical needs: If your child has a medical condition you will be invited to meet with the Inclusion Leader before your child starts and thereafter at regular intervals to write/review a medical healthcare plan and/or Critical Healthcare Notice.
 This plan will ensure all staff in school are aware of your child's medical needs and how to support your child to manage their condition.
-Staff working directly with your child will be trained appropriately before your child starts alternatively there may be a period when you are required to be support your child with their medical needs whilst staff training is arranged.
-More information can be found within the policy for 'Supporting pupils with medical needs'.
+Staff working directly with your child will be trained appropriatel 3.
+How can I let Who to contact: the school know I am concerned about my child's If you have concerns about your child's progress you should speak to your child's class teacher initially.
+If you have further questions, you are not happy that the concerns are being managed or that your child is still not making progress you should speak to the Inclusion Leader or Headteacher.